Financial-Times/biz-ops-client/README.md

 });
 ```

-Once initialised the Biz Ops client provides [methods](#api) to retrieve data from the Biz Ops API.
+Once initialised the Biz Ops client provides [methods](#api) to send and retrieve data from the Biz Ops API.

 ### Options